Tatar in Russia

 Pray that God would bless the outreach efforts of a large Tatar church in Kazan.

-Ask the Lord to call people who are willing to go to Russia and share Christ with the Tatar.
+Ask the Lord to call people to share Christ with the Tatar.

 Ask God to use Tatar believers to share the love of Jesus with their friends and families.

-Ask the Lord to raise up strong local churches among the Tatar.
+Ask the Lord to raise up strong local churches among the Tatar that will plant more churches.